chaeeun-h/chaeeun-h.github.io/index.md

 ## About Me

 My name is Chaeeun Han, and I am a third-year Ph.D. student in the College of Information Sciences and Technology at Pennsylvania State University.
-My advisor is Dr. Aron Laszka([https://aronlaszka.com]), and my research interests lie in machine learning, cyber-physical system, and computational social science.
+My advisor is [Dr. Aron Laszka](https://aronlaszka.com), and my research interests lie in machine learning, cyber-physical system, and computational social science.
 Recently, I have been working on projects related to detecting poisoned training data using active search and forecasting transportation disruptions."

 ## Research Interests